oracle/odpi/doc/src/functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **var** [IN] -- a reference to the variable from which the number of elements is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **numElements** [OUT] -- a pointer to the number of elements, which will be populated when the function completes successfully.